vincentxa847/Building_database_of_multi-omics_data/README.md

 - Object-Oriented Programming
 - Programmatic Database Access

-Data come from the paper [Personal aging markers and ageotypes revealed by deep longitudinal profiling](https://www.nature.com/articles/s41591-019-0719-5), which consists of a mixture of pre-processed files produced from the measurements of the transcripts, proteins, and metabolites of a cohort of 106 individuals in the study
+Data come from the paper [Personal aging markers and ageotypes revealed by deep longitudinal profiling](https://www.nature.com/articles/s41591-019-0719-5), which consists of a mixture of pre-processed files produced from the measurements of the transcripts, proteins, and metabolites of a cohort of 106 individuals in the study.

 The database was designed to have four entities, with a one to one  relationship and two one to many relationships.
 ![image](https://github.com/vincentxa847/Constructing_multi-omics_database/assets/118545004/a6a948f4-fcd3-4fc5-a115-0d3d1c0bf3bc)